Giuseppe Parvis

 Thanks

-to the great success achieved at the Exposition, Parvis was also hired
+to the great success achieved at the Paris Exposition, Parvis was also hired

 products convinced him to open a real factory in Egypt, which exported